How Can You Improve Clinical Documentation?

 • Capture of accurate risk adjustment scores: Continuous capture of all chronic conditions on a yearly basis, accurate HCC coding, and identifying risk adjustment scores can lead to better patient treatments and outcomes as well as proper Medicare physician reimbursement.

-• Promotes compliance: Poor documentation lead to errors in claim submissions which can attract audits, and results in fines or return of money mistakenly collected from payers.
-When documentation is accurate and complete, it supports consistent compliance with regulations.
+• Promotes compliance: Poor documentation leads to errors in claim submissions, which can attract audits and result in fines or return of money mistakenly collected from payers.
+When documentation is accurate and complete, it supports compliance with regulations.

 When successfully implemented, a clinical documentation improvement program can ensure accurate and thorough medical record documentation.
 This will improve reporting quality, promote accurate reimbursements, and drive better patient outcomes.
 The widespread adoption of EHRs and technologies such as front-end speech recognition has made it easier to create clinical documentation.
 Partnering with a medical transcription company can help providers alleviate much of the burden associated with EHR data entry and ensure accurate documentation of medical history, physical exams, medication lists, and more.